How much does a divorce lawyer cost? We’ll explain how divorce lawyers charge for their services and what factors will affect your total fees.

 If you are considering whether to hire a divorce lawyer, then you’ll want to understand what those factors are.
-This can give you a sense of what to expect and help reduce some of the stress involved during a challenging time.
+This can give you a sense of what to expect and help reduce some of the stress involved during the divorce process.

 Step one is understanding how your divorce lawyer will charge you.
-Step two is understanding what factors influence the overall legal cost of your divorce.
+Step two is understanding what factors influence the overall legal costs of your divorce.

-If a lawyer charges an hourly rate, you will be billed for the amount of time they spend working on your case.
+If a divorce attorney charges an hourly rate, you will be billed for the amount of time they spend working on your case.
 Flat fee arrangements, on the other hand, are when a lawyer takes your case for a fixed fee, regardless of how much time they spend working on your case.

 Meanwhile, under a flat fee arrangement, a key benefit is knowing exactly what your legal fees will be.
 But it’s possible that you could spend more money this way if your divorce ends up being less complicated or contentious than expected.

-Your total legal fees will depend on several factors and may be hard to predict accurately.
+Your divorce lawyer's total legal fees, and therefore how much a divorce costs, will depend on several factors and may be hard to predict accurately.
 Two of those primary factors are how contentious and how complicated your divorce is.

 Obviously, this is not possible in every divorce - you and your spouse are splitting up for a reason after all.
 And some things are worth fighting for.

 Let us find you the right legal help at the right price.

 In terms of how you will be charged, most divorce lawyers charge either hourly rates or flat fees.
-Your total fees, in turn, will depend on several factors including how contentious and how complicated your divorce is.
+Your total legal fees, in turn, will depend on several factors including how contentious and how complicated your divorce is.

 And finally, keep in mind that there are also lower-cost options available such as limited scope representation or Legal Aid.

 If you plan on speaking with a divorce lawyer, check out our article on what questions you should ask in your initial conversations.
-This will help you evaluate your options, as understanding how much lawyers charge for divorce is important but only one piece of the puzzle.
+This will help you evaluate your options, because understanding how much lawyers charge for divorce is important but only one piece of the puzzle.